Ma-re is an art lover who appreciates beauty in entertainment.

-We all love Leo for his promising performance.
-May he be a bad boy, a romantic boyfriend, or a mentally-ill child, we couldn't deny the fact that he's an incredible actor.
-Plus, he's the King of Freak-Out scenes!
-Now, let's find out his top 10 greatest movie roles of all time.
+We all love Leo for his promising performances.
+Whether he is a bad boy, a romantic boyfriend, or a mentally disabled child, we can't deny the fact that he's an incredible actor.
+Plus, he's the king of freak out scenes!
+Now, let's find out his top 10 movie roles of all time.

-His most popular movie performance of all is playing Jack Dawson in the award-winning 1997 movie, Titanic.
-This box-office, record-breaking movie that stunned millions of people across the globe has made a worldwide phenomenon that goes deep down in history.
-Beisdes the heart-breaking story of the tragic ship, there's also Leo and Kate's chemistry that binds the audiences into a more level of attachment.
-No doubt, it's still the summit of Leo's career, and one of the greatest old-school movies to come out of Hollywood in the last 20 years.
+Leo's most popular movie performance of all time is playing Jack Dawson in the award-winning 1997 movie Titanic.
+This record-breaking movie that stunned millions across the globe created a cultural phenomenon.
+Besides the heartbreaking story of the tragic ship, there's also Leo and Kate's chemistry that captivates the audience.
+There is no doubt that this film set the bar for Leo's career.
+It's one of the greatest movies to come out of Hollywood in the last 20 years.

-- Leonardo DiCaprio and Kate Winslet committed to the film even before the script was written, on the basis only of a 165-page outline James Cameron had written.
+- Leonardo DiCaprio and Kate Winslet committed to the film even before the script was written.
+They did this when there was only a 165-page outline James Cameron had written.

-- The hands seen sketching Rose are not Leonardo DiCaprio's, but director James Cameron's.
-In post-production, Cameron, who is left-handed, mirror-imaged the sketching shots so the artist would appear to be right-handed, like DiCaprio.
+- The hands seen sketching Rose are not DiCaprio's but rather director James Cameron's.
+In post-production, Cameron, who is left-handed, reversed the sketching shots so the artist would appear to be right-handed, like DiCaprio.

 - Both Kate Winslet and Leonardo DiCaprio learned how to dance the polka for the scenes set at the party in the third-class compartments.

-- Johnny Depp was offered the role of Jack Dawson, but turned it down, and considers it a big regret.
+- Johnny Depp was offered the role of Jack Dawson, but he turned it down.
+He considers this to be a big regret.

 2. What's Eating Gilbert Grape

-In this emotional, tear-jerking movie, our young Leo plays Arnie Grape, who is a mentally handicapped teenager.
+In this emotional, tearjerking movie, our young Leo plays Arnie Grape, who is a mentally disable teenager.
 He's the younger brother of Gilbert (Johnny Depp), who struggles to bring their family out of difficult circumstances.
-Leo's performance as a mentally disabled teen is so convincing, it'll make you think that he's definitely not normal at all.
-This movie brought our young Leo to his first Oscar-nominated role.
+Leo's performance as a mentally disabled teen is so convincing that it brought him his first Oscar nomination.
 It's just so sad that he won't be able to tell his "Mamma" about his Oscar award, because she won't wake up anymore.

-- Leo said that playing Arnie Grape was "the most fun I've ever had."
+- Leo has said that playing Arnie Grape was "the most fun I've ever had."

 - Leo really did not bathe during the period in filming when Arnie refused to go near water!